CDL-HongwooLee/HiCORE/README.md

    Minimum binSize : The layer-number which hava minimum average bin sizes.
    Whole layers : All given layers are used.

-The single-fragment bin of overlapped/expanded interacting regions are re-assembled to multi-fragment bin, referring the top first layer of the loop_list file.
 The final output files consist of overlapped/expanded interacting regions (first 6 columns) and original interacting regions (last 6 columns, the loops at first layer).